 6. What to Look For

 When conducting the proposal review, there are multiple things to consider—everything from compliance to differentiating content.
-This is what we consider in each proposal review:
+This is what can be considered in each proposal review:

 - Compliance with the RFP – Always review for compliance against the solicitation materials.